Mohamad-Nasser-engr/Qrowntech_testing/README.md

 ---

 ## ⚙️ Installation & Setup
-This section guides you through setting up a Java project using Maven, configuring Playwright for browser automation, and using the recorder to generate test code.
+This section guides you through setting up a Java project using Maven, configuring Playwright for browser automation, and using the recorder to generate UI test code.

 ### 1. Create a Maven Project
 Maven is a build automation tool used primarily for Java projects.
 It uses a **pom.xml** file to manage dependencies and build configurations.
 If you're using an IDE like IntelliJ IDEA or Eclipse, you can create a Maven project from the "New Project" wizard.